Straight Outta Hell's Kitchen

-Straight Outta Hell's Kitchen is a 1991 album by Lisa Lisa and Cult Jam, as well as their final studio album.
+Straight Outta Hell's Kitchen is the fourth and final studio album by Lisa Lisa and Cult Jam.
+The album was released on August 20, 1991.
 It is best known for the lead track "Let the Beat Hit 'Em" which reached #1 on the Billboard R&B and Dance charts.
 The only other single released from the album was the ballad "Where Were You When I Needed You".
 The album's title is named for the Manhattan neighborhood in which lead vocalist Lisa Velez grew up and lived until the mid-2000s.
 The first half of the album was produced by C+C Music Factory's David Cole and Robert Clivillés, and the second half was produced, as with the previous Lisa Lisa and Cult Jam albums, by Full Force.